MCT-master/mct-master.github.io/_posts/2022-05-27-joachipo-telematic-concert.md

 ## **Telematic Interactive Systems**
-The second part of the concert has been thought as a telematic performance involving users from two different locations (i.e. the Portal and the Science Library).
-The idea was to (i) generate and (ii) process audio data in real-time while interacting with two types of program:
+The second part of the concert has been thought as a telematic performance involving the audience of the two different locations (i.e. the Portal and the Science Library).
+The idea was to allow the audience to (i) generate and (ii) process audio data in real-time while interacting with two types of program:

 - A program able to generate audio from the body motion of users
 - A program able to control audio effects using the hand gestures of users

-By receiving an audio data created by the motion of body of the users in the Portal, the users in the Science Library were able to interact by adding effects and send the processed audio data back to the Portal.
+By receiving the audio data created by the motion of body of the users in the Portal, the users in the Science Library were able to interact by adding effects and send the processed audio data back to the Portal.
 The Science Library program is composed of two parts:

 - A gesture interaction script written with the programming language Python
 - An audio patch written with the open source visual programming environment Pure Data